If you're reading my book

 (Course details in FAQs below)

-Email us at [email protected] to book your place
+Email Brenda at [email protected]

 3 minute video about the Book Study Club